mjumbewu/shareabouts-pbnyc/data/README.md

 *data/* folder to generate a new *districts.geojson* file.
 This file should be added to the boundary service instance.

+Update the URL in *[flavor]/templates/\_region_service_url*.
+Be careful not to include a newline at the end of the file.

+## Districts Page

+Copy the latest *generatedistricts.py* script and update the years.
+Open the new script and update the participating districts.
+Run this script from within the *data/* folder, something like:

+    ./generatedistricts.py > ../src/flavors/2018/jstemplates/pages/district.html

 ## Map Tiles

 Open a new qgis project and add layers from *district-centroids.geojson* and